reginalin/website/posts/how-i-built-my-website.md

 ---
-title: 'How I Built and Deployed My Website'
+title: 'How I Built and Deployed My Website Using Next.js and Netlify'
 date: '2020-09-18'
 ---